 |

-Many of the reasons given for not building I-69 are red herrings created by obstructionists.
+Many reasons given to stop I-69 are red herrings created by

 |